-The average overdraft fee for major banking institutions, like Citibank, TD Bank, Wells Fargo, and Chase is $34 per item.
-There are alternative banking accounts, such as Chime and Simple, that do not charge an overdraft fee.
+The average overdraft fee for major banking institutions, like Citibank, TD Bank, Wells Fargo, and Chase, is $34 per item.
+There are alternative banking accounts, such as Chime and Simple, that do not charge an overdraft fees.

 2. Non-sufficient Funds (NSF) Fee

-Banks impose a non-sufficient funds (NSF) fee when they decline a transaction which overdraws an account balance.
-When a consumer issues a payment check with insufficient funds in the account, the bank will reject the purchase and may charge an NSF fee to prevent the account holder from issuing further check payments with no funding.
+Banks impose a non-sufficient funds (NSF) fee when they decline a transaction that overdraws an account balance.
+When a consumer issues a payment check with insufficient funds in their checking account, the bank will reject the purchase and may charge an NSF fee to prevent the account holder from issuing further check payments with no funding.